Rezve/kodvel/readme.md

 # Kodvel

-Simple servlet MVC framework

-The aim of this project is provide a simple MVC structure to organize your servlet applications and a cleaner way to define routes.It also allows you to define multiple methods in a single controller to handles multiple requests.
+The aim of this project is provide a simple MVC structure to organize your servlet applications.

+### Features:
+1. Controllers support multiple method to handle multiple request.Like `Post` class can have `index` method for showing all post, `view` for viewing a single post, `edit` for edit post form, `store` for save post by POST request.
+2. Easy route for binding url patterns to Controller and method.

 ## Getting Started

 ### Prerequisites